 Support for Minority Advancement in Research Training, or the SMART Program, was established by the Office of the Vice President for Research to enhance the training of under-represented minority undergraduate students and their recruitment into graduate programs at USC.
-Through this program, USC faculty (all campuses, all disciplines) who mentor under-represented minority students from historically black colleges and universities, USC or other institutions during the summer receive a supplement of $1,000 per student, for up to two students.
+Through this program, USC faculty (all campuses, all disciplines) who mentor under-represented minority undergraduate students from historically black colleges and universities, USC or other institutions during the summer receive a supplement of $1,000 per student, for up to two students.
 This support can be used toward summer salary for the mentor (the graduate student, postdoc or faculty member working directly with the student), research costs and/or for the under-represented minority undergraduate students.

 Applying to participate in SMART

 Details about SMART program responsibilities, for both faculty mentors and student participants, are available below and in the 2015 SMART application form [docx].
 Completed SMART applications for summer 2015 are due by Monday, June 8.
 Please note that this form is for summer 2015, and is subject to change in subsequent years.